sandromello/pypleskapi/README.md

 Reference: [Converting Between XML and JSON](http://www.xml.com/pub/a/2006/05/31/converting-between-xml-and-json.html)

-An easy way of understanding it's using the converter functions, you can convert from an XML structure to a python dict
+An easy way of understanding it's using the converter functions, you can convert from an XML structure to a python dict type

 	>>> from pleskapi import converter as conv
 	>>> xmlstr = '<?xml version="1.0" encoding="UTF-8"?><packet version="1.6.3.5"><webspace><get><filter/></get></webspace></packet>'